dadoonet/s0501-basic-search/README.md

 We will cover for example things like basic search today, but also using synonyms using the new 8.10 API, runtime fields, vector search, semantic search, Reciprocal Rank Fusion (RRF), how to connect Elastic and OpenAI...

-Subscribe to the YouTube channel and joins us every day during the next 3 weeks.
+Subscribe to the YouTube channel and join us every day during the next 3 weeks.

 ## Discuss forum